jonnonz1/nz-statute-book/acts/public/2014/children-s-act-2014.md

     (i) its operations have implemented any policy it is required to adopt under paragraph (a)﻿(i); and (ii) its contracts and funding arrangements have complied with paragraph (b).

-### 17 DHBs boards to adopt, report on, and require child protection policies
+### 17 Health New Zealand and Māori Health Authority to adopt, report on, and require child protection policies
-Every board of a DHB must—
-  (a) adopt, as soon as is practicable after the commencement (under section 2(1)) of this section, a child protection policy; and
-  (b) ensure that a copy of the policy is available on an Internet site maintained by or on behalf of the board; and (c) ensure that every contract, or funding arrangement, that after that commencement the board enters into with an independent person requires the person as soon as is practicable to adopt (and to review in accordance with paragraph (d)) a child protection policy if, in the opinion of the board,—
+The board of Health New Zealand and the board of the Māori Health Authority must each— (a) adopt, as soon as is practicable, a child protection policy; and (b) ensure that a copy of the policy is available on an Internet site maintained by or on behalf of the board; and (c) ensure that every contract, or funding arrangement, that after that commencement the board enters into with an independent person requires the person as soon as is practicable to adopt (and to review in accordance with paragraph (d)) a child protection policy if, in the opinion of the board,—
     (i) the person is or becomes a provider of children's services; and